 Send that to someone with an iPhone it turns their phone off

 As soon as somebody sends a message containing the above text, it is displayed as a banner alert or notification on the lock screen of the iPhone/iPad or iPod Touch.
 The iOS then attempts to abbreviate the text with an ellipsis.
 If the ellipsis is placed in the middle of a set of non-Latin script characters, including Arabic, Marathi, and Chinese, it causes the system to crash and the phone to reboot.

 Not all non-Latin messages can crash the iPhone.
 According to the Reddit thread, only a specific string of text to be sent within an iMessage or SMS can cause the crash or reboot.

 Even the non-Latin characters have to be placed in correct ellipsis to make the iPhone crash.
 Right now the bug is being used by iPhone users as a prank to crash their friends and dear ones iPhones/iPads and iPod Touch but some users have reported that after the attack, they can no longer access the messages.

-It is quite possible that cyber criminals can turn this bug into some kind of vector to attack the iPhone users.
-The simple solution for disabling this bug is to turn of the notification feature for lock screen from the settings.
+It is quite possible that cybercriminals can turn this bug into some kind of vector to attack the iPhone users.
+The simple solution for disabling this bug is to turn off the notification feature for lock screen from the settings.
 Go to Settings–> Notifications–> Messages–> and change to no notifications